danielstankw/Grafana-metrics-scraper/README.md

     "kube_configmap_info",
 ```

-By obtaining this list of metrics, user knows exactly what metrics are needed for the existing dashboards to run correctly.
-Any other metrics can be restricted or fully deleted, thus reducing the amount of metrics being scraped by Prometheus resulting in faster query time, saved memory and more robust monitoring solution.
+By obtaining this list of metrics, users can identify the exact metrics required for the existing dashboards to function correctly.
+Any unnecessary metrics can be restricted or deleted, reducing the number of metrics scraped by Prometheus.
+This results in faster query times, saved memory, and a more robust monitoring solution.

-### How to run the script?
+## How to run the script?
+>Note: If there will be demand I can dockerize the application and make it more *fancy*.
+The script is so simple that I kept it in its bare form.

-To run you will need to modify the following in the `grafana_query_scraper.py`
+To run you will need to modify the following in the `grafana_query_scraper.py`, and provide your grafana URL as well as Grafana API key (*read further to see how to get it*).

 ```py
 if __name__ == "__main__":